 \subsection{A brief description of the result}

-A naive dynamic program (Appendix, Algorithm~9) can generate optimal costs for every feasible inventory level at each station.
-These solutions viewed as \emph{solution sets} \(S_b(i)\) (before consuming \(d(i,i{+}1)\)) and \(S(i)\) (after consumption) reveal a certain structure.
-We formalize these objects and prove structural lemmas (boundedness of a short prefix, monotone legacy‑price labels, contiguity of generated points, and single‑checkpoint dominance) that let us \emph{compress} whole runs of optimal states into the \emph{segments} below and update them only at a few checkpoints (termini and equal‑slope boundaries).
+A naive dynamic program (Appendix, Algorithm~\ref{alg:naive}) can generate optimal costs for every feasible inventory level at each station.
+These solutions viewed as \emph{solution sets} reveal a certain structure.
+We formalize these objects and prove structural lemmas (boundedness of a short prefix, monotone legacy-price labels, contiguity of generated points, and single-checkpoint dominance) that let us \emph{compress} whole runs of optimal states into the \emph{segments} below and update them only at a few checkpoints (termini and equal-slope boundaries).
 We package these checks as \emph{MV thresholds}, and use the lemmas to create our fast procedure.

-Rather than computing individual states, our algorithm deals with groups of consecutive states.
 These groups of states are contained in structures that we call segments where each segment has one explicit state and an equation that can be used to generate its remaining implicit states.
 The coefficients of these equations as well as the endpoints of the segments can change from station to station.
-We compute the change of the endpoints only when necessary e.g, when an extension of a segment causes another to become suboptimal.
-The segments for any set of consecutive states at any station $i$ have a specific structure which allows us to primarily use an augmented binary search tree(BST) and the standard BST operations to efficiently store and compute the optimal states for station $i+1$.
+We compute the change of the endpoints only when necessary (e.g., when an extension of a segment causes another to become suboptimal).

+The segments for any set of consecutive states at any station $i$ have a specific structure which allows us to primarily use an augmented binary search tree (BST) and the standard BST operations to efficiently store and compute the optimal states for station $i+1$.